-Assessment Issue and risk Recommendations • Medium We identified some disposals included in the 2020/21 accounts which had been sold or transferred in the previous financial.
-Whilst not material these included schools transferred from local authority control and housing land left on the asset register after the property had been sold.
-Improve the process for identifying asset disposals for accounts purposes.
-This will include improved communication processes between the relevant departments and central finance team. ● High There was a significant delay in obtaining several key documents from the Council's in house valuation team.
-This included the valuation report for assets as at 31/3/21 and responses to questions raised at interim audit.
-This delayed progress on the audit.
-When this information was received it contained significant errors in relation to the assumptions on build cost.
+Assessment Issue and risk Recommendations Medium No terms of engagement were agreed with one of the Council's external valuers.
+Ensure terms of engagement are agreed with all external valuers on a timely basis in future. • High There was a significant delay in obtaining the valuation report for property plant and equipment as at 31 March 2022 from the Council's external valuation team.
+As a result the Council missed the statutory deadline for publishing a draft statement of accounts.
+There was subsequently a delay in obtaining evidence to support the sample of valuations chosen.
 Urgent action is needed to resolve this issue and to ensure that key documents supporting land and buildings valuations are available in future from start of final accounts audit and are accurate.
-We consider that the Council should undertake a governance review of the valuation team and determine how it can resolve the current delays ● High There is not a formal process for the routine authorisation of journals.
+We consider that the Council should undertake a governance review of the valuation process and determine how it can resolve the current delays ● High There is not a formal process for the routine authorisation of journals.
 The finance team do carry out some spot checks focussing in particular on accruals due to the heightened risk.
 Budgetary control is also expected to pick up errors or fraud, however, we consider that the lack of authorisation processes exposes the Council to the risk of fraud and error.
-Introduce a process for authorisation of journals Medium We noted some zero value assets in the fixed asset register.
-We also noted that the vehicles depreciation accounting policy was incorrect and should be updated to reflect asset lives of between 3 and 25 years.
-Review zero value asset lives in the asset register.
-In addition the vehicles lives accounting policy should be revised to more accurately reflect useful lives.
+Introduce a process for authorisation of journals Medium The council currently hold £37.9m of fully depreciated assets (at 1/4/2021) on the balance sheet.
+An additional £5m were fully depreciated in year.
+Review existence of the VPE population to ensure that assets recorded are still held by the council.